AkshathRaghav/cubot.io/README.md

 # Description

 ### A Java library to help you :
+* Virtual construct a Cube,
+* Execute Moves and Perform algorithms easily,
+* Manipulate the Cube in other ways,
-* Solve the Cube by getting the solution,
+* Get the solution for the cube
-* Execute Moves,
-* Obtain the Cube which you can use in your projects
+* Use a cube in your own projects

 ---